Managing club-based staff

 2. The volunteer coordinator

-- Assessment and prioritisation of staff requests for volunteer assistance
+- Assess and prioritise requests for volunteer assistance

-- Development and review of the organisation’s volunteer policies and procedures
+- Develop and review the club’s volunteer policies and procedures

 3. Volunteer Job Descriptions